Philadelphia 76ers: 1966–1967: First title in Philadelphia

-1967–1976: Fall of the 76ers
+1967–1968: First year at the Spectrum

-In the 1967–68 season, with a new home court in the form of The Spectrum to defend their championship, once again the 76ers made it back to the NBA Playoffs and in the rematch of the previous year's semifinals, the 76ers held a 3–1 series lead over the Celtics, before the Celtics staged a dramatic comeback to beat the Sixers in seven games.
+In the 1967–68 season, with a new home court in the form of The Spectrum to defend their championship, once again the 76ers made it back to the NBA Playoffs and in the rematch of the previous year's semifinals, the 76ers held a 3–1 series lead over the Celtics, before the Celtics staged a dramatic comeback to beat the 76ers in seven games.

+1968–1976: Fall of the 76ers

 At the end of the season, the 76ers dealt Chamberlain to the Los Angeles Lakers for Archie Clark, Darrall Imhoff and Jerry Chambers.
 At the time, the trade appeared to make some sense from the 76ers' perspective.
 Chamberlain was making noises about jumping to the American Basketball Association, and general manager Jack Ramsay did not want to risk letting Chamberlain walk away for nothing.
-Nonetheless, the Sixers did not get nearly enough in return.
-The man who was in position to take over as the center, Lucious Jackson, suffered a severe injury in 1969 and was never the same player after that.
-The Chamberlain trade sent the Sixers into a freefall, which Ramsay accelerated by subsequent divestiture of All Star forward Chet Walker to the Chicago Bulls.
+However Chamberlain's replacement at center, Lucious Jackson, suffered a severe injury in 1969 and was never the same player after that.
+The Chamberlain trade was followed by a freefall in the 76ers' performance, which Ramsay accelerated by subsequent divestiture of All Star forward Chet Walker to the Chicago Bulls.

 While the rapidly declining 76ers continued to contend for the next three seasons, they never got past the second round.
 In 1971–72, only five years after winning the title, the 76ers finished 30–52 and missed postseason play for the first time in franchise history.